-ILHR 51.25 Adoption of ASTM standards.
+ILHR 51.25 Incorporation of standards by reference.
+(1) CONSENT.
 Pursuant to s.
-227.025, Stats., the attorney general and the revisor of statutes have consented to the incorporation by reference of the following standards of the American Society of Testing and Materials (ASTM), 1916 Race Street, Philadelphia, PA 19103.
-Copies of the standards in reference are on file in the offices of the department, the secretary of state, and the revisor of statutes.
+227.21, Stats., the attorney general and the revisor of statutes have consented to the incorporation by reference of the standards listed in sub.
+(4).

+(2) COPIES.
+Copies of the adopted standards are on file in the offices of the department, the secretary of state and the revisor of statutes.
+Copies of the standards may be purchased through the respective organizations listed in Tables 51.25-1 to 51.25-21.